FoundUPS

 2. Rogers, E.M.
 (1962).
 "Diffusion of Innovations" — S-curve adoption model

-3. WSP 26 — FoundUP$ Token Pool Distribution & Economics
+3. WSP 26 — FoundUPS Token Pool Distribution & Economics

 4. WSP 00 — Zen State Attainment Protocol (Agent Identity)

-5. CABR Engine — Collective Autonomous Benefit Rate Specification
+5. WSP 29 — CABR Engine (Collective Autonomous Benefit Rate)

-6. OpenClaw Framework — AI Agent Build Architecture
+6. 0102 Framework — Autonomous Code Agent Architecture

 7. FAM Simulator — Autonomous Market Economic Model

-© 2026 FoundUP$.
-This document is provided for informational purposes.
+© 2026 FoundUPS.
+This document is provided for informational purposes only and does not constitute financial, legal, or investment advice.
+No promise of profit or appreciation is made or implied.
 The described system is under active development.
 View on GitHub